 American Community Survey (ACS) data from 2016-2020 indicates a mean travel time to work of 26.1 minutes for workers aged 16 and older from South Berwick.
 According to the ACS, 81.8% of them drove alone, 2.1% carpooled, 2.4% walked, 3.2% used a taxicab, motorcycle, or other means, and 10.4% worked from home.
-The Longitudinal Employer-Household Dynamic (LEHD) program (part of the US Census Bureau) produces data on employers and employees.
-LEHD data shows that over 40% of South Berwick residents work in South Berwick or in Portsmouth, Dover, York, and Kittery.
-However, the COVID-19 pandemic has increased the number of people working from nationwide.
-This will likely impact commuting patterns in the 2020s.
+The U.S. Census LEHD Origin-Destination Employment Statistics (LODES) program produces data on employers and employees.
+LODES data shows that over 40% of South Berwick residents work in South Berwick or in Portsmouth, Dover, York, and Kittery.
+However, the COVID-19 pandemic has increased the number of people working from home nationwide.
+This will likely impact commuting patterns significantly in the 2020s.